Iandmee/P3rs1f1l3/Linux_persistence_addons.md

 </br></br>

 ##  SSH Authorized Keys
-You can store your pub_rsa key in user's home directories for connecting via ssh by chosen user.
+You can store your pub_rsa key in user's home directory to connect via ssh as that user.

 #### Examples:
 ```bash